HyperGamesStudio/EgoXproject/README.md

 ### Git Package
 Go to Unity Package Manager and add package by Git URL: https://github.com/HyperGamesStudio/Packages-no.hypergames.egoxproject.git
+Be aware that Unity does not support update management of Git packages, so you need to manually re-add the package URL to update the package.

 ![Step 1](https://hypergames.no/github/addpackage1.png)
 ![Step 2](https://hypergames.no/github/addpackage2.png)
 ![Step 3](https://hypergames.no/github/addpackage3.png)

 ### Sub module
-Clone this repo as a submodule inside your /Packages folder in the Unity Project
+You may also consider to clone this repo as a submodule inside your /Packages folder in the Unity Project.
+This way it's easier to see and get any updates to the package.

 ## Usage
 The assembly will only load in a Unity Editor running on a Mac, and with target platform set to either MacOS, iOS or tvOS